3 Ways to Make Peace With Your Last Pregnancyby Elizabeth MacDonald

 - Quality, weekend (or longer) alone time with the hottest man alive.

-- MY BODY BEING MINE.
+- YOUR BODY BEING YOURS.
 Detoxes, workouts, clothing options, all will be made without thinking about pregnancy or breastfeeding.

 - Freedom.
 Not worrying about a surprise pregnancy.

 - Being present with each child in the stage they are in.